rhelmer/status/README.md

       Rather than having Rust code call into Gecko directly, do anything which Rust code will need in C++ and then pass to the Rust function to do the work.

+      For example AddonManager could be a ChromeOnly DOM API, which is used by browser chrome to build UI, and/or exposed to addons.mozilla.org (this is currently the case, but the current JSM impl is exposed).

+      Features that are not exposed as a DOM API could use a similar approach, use C++ working with Gecko XPCOM and such, and call out to Rust to do the actual work as if it was an external C library.

 Daily(ish) log
 ==============